Universal shot-noise limit for quantum metrology with local Hamiltonians

 where $\gamma(t)$ is only a function of time and independent of $N$.
-It remains finite as long as $t$ is finite and behaves as $e^{v_{\text{LR}}t/\xi}$ as $t\to\infty$.
+It remains finite as long as $t$ is finite and behaves as $e^{v_{\text{LR}}t/\xi}$ as $t\!\to\!\infty$.

-Eq.~(\ref{eq:Gamma-LR-bound}) is the main result of this work.
-Clearly, for finite but fixed times it implies that the QFI is limited by SNL.
-On the other hand, at sufficiently long times, for time-independent systems, one can show that $I(t)/t^{2}$ is independent of time~\citep{SM,pang2014quantum} and is only a function of $N$.
-We further show that in~\citep{SM} the time scale to reach this regime corresponds to the case where $t$ is much larger than the inverse of the minimum energy gap for the system.
+Equation\,(\ref{eq:Gamma-LR-bound}) is the main result of this work.
+Clearly, for finite but fixed times, the QFI is limited by the SNL.
+On the other hand, at sufficiently long times, for time-independent systems, one can show that $I(t)/t^{2}$ is independent of time\,\citep{SM,pang2014quantum} and is only a function of $N$.
+Moreover, the timescale to reach this regime corresponds to the case where $t$ is much larger than the inverse of the minimum energy gap for the system.
 In this regime, when $N$ is large, $I(t)\sim t^{2}N^{\alpha}$.
-Since Eq.~(\ref{eq:Gamma-LR-bound}) is valid for all times and all $N$, combined with Eq.~(\ref{eq:Universal-bound}) we conclude $\alpha\leq1$.
-Therefore, in local short-range models where operator growth is constrained by the Lieb-Robinson bound, SNL cannot be surpassed.
+Since Eq.\,(\ref{eq:Gamma-LR-bound}) is valid for all times and all $N$, combined with Eq.\,(\ref{eq:Universal-bound}) we conclude $\alpha\leq1$.
+Therefore, in local short-range models where operator growth is constrained by the Lieb-Robinson bound, the SNL cannot be surpassed.

+Nevertheless, for the same initial state, the many-body interaction $H_1$ may increase the prefactor of the QFI compared to the noninteracting case, though it is not always the case.
+For example, if the initial state is prepared in a state slightly deviating from the ground state of $\sum_{i=1}^{N}h_{X_{i}}$, then the QFI for the noninteracting case, being the fluctuations of $G(t)$ over the initial state, grows very slowly as time evolves.
+Meanwhile, if a many-body interaction that does not commute with the noninteracting Hamiltonian is added, the noncommutativity introduces significant fluctuations of $G(t)$, which can lead to a QFI significantly larger than the noninteracting case and thus enhance the prefactor of QFI.